rocket7642/CSS143B/homework/homework1/readme.md

 - I will give partial credits for this homework.
 If you cannot finish some part, add comments describing your thinking.
 - OK to search web for help.
 Give credits in your code if you use any.
 - Homework is to be done by yourself.
 Okay to discuss with others.
-- No late submission without explanation and permission.
+- Late submission without explanation AND permission will receive ZERO point.